awsdocs/amazon-vpc-network-administrator-guide/doc_source/sonicwall-static.md

 You must first test the gateway configuration for each tunnel\.

-**To test the customer gateway configuration for each tunnel**
+**To test the customer gateway device configuration for each tunnel**
-+ On your customer gateway, verify that you have added a static route to the VPC CIDR IP space to use the tunnel interface\.
++ On your customer gateway device, verify that you have added a static route to the VPC CIDR IP space to use the tunnel interface\.

 Next, you must test the connectivity for each tunnel by launching an instance into your VPC and pinging the instance from your home network\.
 Before you begin, make sure of the following:
 + Use an AMI that responds to ping requests\.
 We recommend that you use one of the Amazon Linux AMIs\.